techidaily/site-games-able/source/_posts/hitchless-guide-to-gaming-consoles-refunds-xbox.md

  With the requirements of a refund for a digital Xbox purchase defined, and with access to the**Request availability** section of**Subscription & billing** , you're ready to submit your refund request.

- To do so, ensure you have signed into the**Subscription & billing** page via[the official Xbox website](https://support.xbox.com/en-us/help/subscriptions-billing/buy-games-apps/refund-orders) and follow these steps:
+ To do so, ensure you have signed into the**Subscription & billing** page via [the official Xbox website](https://support.xbox.com/en-us/help/subscriptions-billing/buy-games-apps/refund-orders) and follow these steps:

 * From the available purchases listed under**Request availability** , highlight the purchase you want to refund.
 * Select**Request a refund** .